Swords & Soldiers: Development

 The developers cited the real-time strategy game StarCraft as a strong inspiration, citing in particular its use of factions as something that made it particularly more inspiring than other games in the genre.
 They add that the quality of StarCraft's factions comes from both the gameplay and their visual appearances.
 This caused them to focus on having three different factions that played differently from each other.
 They intended to make sure that every unit and spell was unique as well as different abilities for each faction such as how each one collects mana.
 The first faction, the Vikings, simply have to buy an upgrade, intending to make the Vikings the most accessible class.
 The Aztecs sacrifice a unit to turn its health into mana, which the developers state they did so to add "playful cruelty" to this faction.
 The Chinese faction has to build a Buddha statue, which generates mana until it is destroyed, requiring players to protect it.
 The developers intended to make the Chinese faction more complex than the other two.
 They intended on making each faction's miners different in how they collect gold, but found that this was too difficult to balance.
 The Chinese faction was originally not included in the game.
 The developers originally only revealed two factions - the Vikings and the Aztecs.
-On April Fools' Day, 2009, Ronimo jokingly announced that the yet to be revealed faction would be the Space Marines; however on April 22, 2009 it was confirmed that the third faction will be the Chinese Empire.
+On April Fools' Day, 2009, Ronimo jokingly announced that the yet to be revealed faction would be the Space Marines, but on April 22 the third faction was confirmed to be the Chinese Empire.

-The developers' marketing plan began as merely releasing screenshots and videos of the game on the Internet.
-However, they found that this was not adequate to create buzz.
+The developers' marketing plan began as merely releasing screenshots and videos of the game on the Internet, but they found that this was not adequate to create buzz.
 Because the deadline was pushed back a half of a year, the marketing started with the original release date in mind, the developers had to fill in the space between its announcement and release with enough marketing material to maintain interest in it.
 They had to get a full-time artist to create videos, screenshots, logos, and high resolution materials to release, also receiving assistance from Nintendo to promote the game.
 According to Ronimo's Joost van Dongen, the art style for Swords & Soldiers was inspired by the credits of a video called Super Moine (i.e. "Super Monk" in French), and from the ability of an artist in the team.